-Adjust the privacy settings on your Facebook, Twitter and other social media accounts.
-You probably don’t want your profiles set to public.
-Particularly if you engage in activities that could be seen as bad or unprofessional (drinking, smoking, etc) and you or your friends share these pictures.
+Adjust the privacy settings on your Facebook, Twitter, and other social media accounts.
+Avoid setting your profiles to public.
+Particularly if you engage in activities often seen as controversial or unprofessional.

 Everything on the internet carries a risk.
-Revisiting the topic of ex revenge sites, for example, any picture from your Facebook can be inserted into one of those posts for everyone to see.
-You can reduce this risk and privatize your information.
+For example, any picture from your Facebook can quickly be inserted onto a revenge site for everyone to see.
+You can reduce this risk by protecting your information.

 Be Careful About What You Share

-As the adage goes, an ounce of prevention is worth a pound of cure, even with your online reputation.
+As the adage goes, an ounce of prevention is worth a pound of cure.
+This is particularly true for your online reputation.

-Sharing too much or the wrong type of information can ruin a good reputation in the blink of an eye.
-Likewise, though, properly-managed social media profiles can do wonders for an online reputation.
+Sharing the wrong type of information can ruin a good reputation in the blink of an eye.
+But properly managed social media profiles can do wonders for an online reputation.